King Persian: 1983: two-year-old season

 King Persian made his racecourse debut in a maiden race over six furlongs of firm ground at Gowran Park in July and won easily.
 In the following month he was stepped up in class and started at odds of 8/1 in a thirteen-runner field for the Group 1 Phoenix Stakes over six furlongs at Phoenix Park Racecourse.
 The favourite for the race was Gala Event, a filly who was unbeaten in two previous starts, but the rest of the field was undistinguished by Group 1 standards.
 Ridden by Michael Kinane, King Persian stumbled exiting the starting stalls and settled towards the rear of the field as Gala Event set a very fast pace.
 The colt produced a very strong finish, caught Grey Dream in the final strides and won by a short head.
 Racing on softer ground at the Curragh on 10 September King Persian started second favourite for the National Stakes but finished fifth of the eight runners behind El Gran Senor.

 At the end of the season, the independent Timeform organisation gave King Persian a rating of 104, making him 27 pounds inferior to El Gran Senor, who was their best two-year-old.
 In the Irish Free Handicap he was rated 17 pounds behind El Gran Senor, making him the sixth best Irish-trained colt of his generation.

 1984 & 1985: three and four-year-old seasons

 In 1984 King Persian was off the course until August when he returned after an eleven-month absence in a handicap over six furlongs at Leopardstown Racecourse.
 Carrying a weight of 134 pounds he finished sixth behind the filly Late Sally.
 Later that month the colt was given a radically different assignment when he was sent to England to contest the Group 2 Great Voltigeur Stakes over one and a half miles at York and finished fifth behind Rainbow Quest.
 He did not run again that year.
-Timeform gave him a rating of 107 ?, the "?" indicating that they felt there wa insufficient evidence for the rating to be considered accurate.
+Timeform gave him a rating of 107 ?, the "?" indicating that they felt there was insufficient evidence for the rating to be considered accurate.

 King Persian remained in training as a four-year-old in 1985 but ran only once, finishing fourth to Kamakura in the Royal Whip Stakes.